mik3y/pymidi/README.md

 # pymidi

 A python RTP-MIDI / AppleMIDI implementation.
+You can use this library to build a network attached virtual MIDI device.

 ## Developer Setup